 The various type of personal information we collect and hold may vary depending on the nature of our interactions with you.

-For example, if you have made an application for credit with us, or agree to guarantor a loan, we will need to collect and hold your:
+For example, if you have made an application for credit with us, or to be a guarantor for a loan, we will need to collect and hold your:

 (a) personal information (eg your current and historical name, address and contact details);

 (b) financial information;

 (c) credit-related personal information (see section 5 below);

 (d) identification information (eg date of birth and identity documents like driver’s licence or passport);

 (e) repayment history information;